JingruG/MatLLMSearch/README.md

 # MatLLMSearch: Crystal Structure Discovery with Evolution-Guided Large Language Models

 This is the implementation for **MatLLMSearch: Crystal Structure Discovery with Evolution-Guided Large Language Models**.
-This code implements an evolutionary search pipeline for crystal structure generation (CSG) and crystal structure prediction (CSP) with Large Language Models (LLMs) without fine-tuning.
+This code implements an evolutionary search pipeline for crystal structure generation (CSG) with Large Language Models (LLMs) without fine-tuning.

 ## Pipeline Overview